robodeadalus/Bouq-It/README.md

 # Bouq-It 🌹
-This project was developed by students in Ateneo de Manila University for their CSCI 42 (Introduction to Software Engineering) class.
+This project was developed by students in the Ateneo de Manila University for their CSCI 42 (Introduction to Software Engineering) class.

 Bouq-It (pronounced Book-It) is a flower delivery service.
 It is a play on words of “bouquet” and the act of booking a delivery order.